Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Proof of Lemma

-\qquad Next, we rule out blinking gap 7 for $v^{-}$.
-Suppose $v{-}$ does have blinking gap 7.
+Next, we rule out blinking gap 7 for $v^{-}$.
+Suppose $v{-}$ does have a blinking gap 7.
 Then the local dynamics on the 2-star centered at $v^{-}$ is given by digraph (b) in Figure \ref{starorbit_fig}.
 Moreover, since gap $\ge 12$ and 9-9 does not appear, the only possible local configurations for this 2-star are Figure \ref{starorbit_fig} $b_{3}$ and $b_{4}$.
 This forces that gap 7 is always followed and preceded by gap 9.
-Observe that for sting 9-7-9 in the blinking sequence of $v^{-}$, by considering possible concatenations of the subsequences in Figure \ref{terminal_is_fractal}, one see that the second 9 after 7 should be given by $(b_{4})(\text{F1})$.
+Observe that for sting 9-7-9 in the blinking sequence of $v^{-}$, by considering possible concatenations of the subsequences in Figure \ref{lem:terminal_is_fractal}, one sees that the second 9 after 7 should be given by $(b_{4})(\text{F1})$.
 This uniqueness forces that $T_{v}$ is the only fractal subtree rooted at $v^{-}$.
-Moreover, the second 9 cannot be followed by 7, since otherwise the second 7 is given by $\text(F1)(a_{2})$, but no sequence for 9 begins with $(a_{2})$.
+Moreover, the second 9 cannot be followed by 7, since otherwise the second 7 is given by $\eqref{F1}(a_{2})$, but no sequence for 9 begins with $(a_{2})$.
 Thus the blinking sequence of $v^{-}$ must contain the string 9-7-9-10-9-7-9.
 However, the second 7 in this string must end with $(a_{1})$, but no sequence for gap 9 begins with $(a_{1})$.
 Thus $v^{-}$ does not have blinking gap 7 if it has at least two leaves.

-\qquad Now we may assume that $v^{-}$ has exactly two leaves only the gaps 8,9,10, and 11 appears.
+Now we may assume that $v^{-}$ has exactly two leaves only the gaps 8,9,10, and 11 appear.
 If the 2-star centered at $v^{-}$ has local dynamics confined in digraphs (b) or (c) in Figure \ref{starorbit_fig}, then we are done.
 Hence we may assume that the local dynamics are given by digraph (d) in Figure \ref{starorbit_fig}.
 We want to show that the local configuration on the 2-star alternates local configurations $d_{2}$ and $d_{3}$ in Figure \ref{starorbit_fig} (d).
-Since we have shown that 9-9 does not appear in the blinking sequence of $v^{-}$, it suffices to rule out the string 8-9-11 and 11-11.
-First, observe that the former is uniquely generated by (F4)($d_{5}$)-($d_{5}$)(F3)-(F3)($c_{6}$).
-Hence $v^{-}$ has at most one fractal branch rooted at it, and needs at least four external pulls during the last blinking gap of 11, a contradiction.
-To rule out the string 11-11, observe that there are five sequences that generates consecutive blinking gap 11 of $v^{-}$:
+Since we have shown that 9-9 does not appear in the blinking sequence of $v^{-}$, it suffices to rule out the strings 8-9-11 and 11-11.
+First, observe that the former is uniquely generated by \eqref{F4}($d_{5}$)-($d_{5}$)\eqref{F3}-\eqref{F3}($c_{6}$).
+Hence $v^{-}$ has at most one fractal branch rooted at it and needs at least four external pulls during the last blinking gap of 11, a contradiction.
+To rule out the string 11-11, observe that there are five sequences that generate consecutive blinking gap 11 of $v^{-}$: